Race Against Racism

 The longest consecutive running race against racism in the USA!

-A message from our team captain, Bruce Nickles:
+An inspiring message from our team captain Bruce Nickles:

 *In the 1830s, English schoolboys developed a game called Hares and Hounds: “Hounds” would chase “hares,” who would leave paper trails through woods and hills for the hounds to follow.
 A group of Londoners took up the game in 1867 as a way to stay in shape and adopted the name Harriers.